Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-Information about the membership application and required materials
+Contact the local AARP state office, complete the membership application and submit the required materials

 The Application Process